 - Keep personal information personal.
 Hackers can use social media profiles to figure out your passwords and answer those security questions in the password reset tools.
 Lock down your privacy settings and avoid posting things like birthdays, addresses, mother's maiden name, etc. Be wary of requests to connect from people you do not know.

 - Secure your internet connection.
 Always protect your home wireless network with a password.
 When connecting to public Wi-Fi networks, be cautious about what information you are sending over it.
 Consider using a Virtual Private Network (VPN) app to secure and encrypt your communications when connecting to a public Wi-Fi network.
-(See the Federal Trade Commission's tips for selecting a VPN app.)

 - Shop safely.
 Before shopping online, make sure the website uses secure technology.
 When you are at the checkout screen, verify that the web address begins with https.
 Also, check to see if a tiny locked padlock symbol appears on the page.